obiba/mica-doc/admin/pub-configuration.rst

      - Description
    * - ``cartEnabled``
      - Logical to show/hide the cart links (**Cart** menu, addition/removal to/from cart buttons).
 Default is consistent with the application's general configuration, but can be fine-tuned to make the cart visible to users within roles or groups.
+   * - ``listsEnabled``
+     - Logical to show/hide the lists links (**Lists** menu, addition to list buttons).
+Default is consistent with the application's general configuration, but can be fine-tuned to make the lists visible to users within roles or groups.
    * - ``showCartDownload``
      - Logical to allow downloading the content of the cart.
 Default is restricted to users with administration-related role.
    * - ``showCartViewDownload``